UMS-specific: No direct Evolith upstream. This ADR governs UMS’s internal

 UMS includes reusable infrastructure libraries under src/libs/shell.
 These libraries originated from external or reference sources, but UMS must not expose upstream namespaces or repository conventions in application code.

 The previous ADR-0029 described “C# Native DDD Primitives (no external library)”.
-That wording is no longer precise: the correct position is that UMS owns its domain dependency surface through Ums.Shell.* shell libraries.
+That wording is no longer precise: the correct position is that UMS owns its domain dependency surface through BeyondNetCode.Shell.* shell libraries.
 Application layers consume the UMS shell abstraction, not the upstream source identity.

 As of 2026-05-24, the shell layer includes four library groups: